AS Media

 My music magazine will be mainly aimed at the ‘ABC1’ social category as these will be the people most likely to spend money on my magazine.

 They would have either a full-time or part-time job but all their disposable income would be spent on going to see their favourite bands live and would be the kind of ‘die hard’ fans who push their way to the front to be closer to their idols and in the centre of the action.
 Although they are successful and have enough money to afford my magazine, my target audience might also be joiners, this is displayed in the way they would buy my music magazine, to read about people of a higher status and class than them, with the hope that they might also be able to achieve this.
 They would already be subscribed to various other music magazines as any free time they have, if there’s no gig on, would be spent either reading the magazines or relaxing at home or at a mates with Metal playing in the background.
 When my target audience read the articles about these music artists, they will realise they have something in common with them and that they can personally relate to them.
+This will make the article more enjoyable as they will understand the content and artists being promoted.
+My target audience may also read my magazine in order to discuss music news with friends and family.
+My ideal target audience have a strong passion for music; therefore music artists, gigs, events; festivals and so on will be a huge topic of conversation in their lives.
+Consequentially, by reading my music magazine they will have the information and gossip to share with everybody with similar interests.

 Their perfect night out would be meeting up with their mates, having a few drinks, heading to a Bullet For My Valentine gig, getting right to the front and singing along with the songs, word for word.
 They would also be willing to spend some extra cash to get backstage if they could to meet the band afterwards and generally have a good time.